1

 The informal virtual networking meeting is supported by the Action for Climate Empowerment Hub (ACE Hub).
 The ACE Hub is a three-year collaboration between the Ministry of Economic Affairs, Industry, Climate Action and Energy of the State of North Rhine-Westphalia (NRW) and UN Climate Change.
 The overarching goal of the project is to foster the implementation of ACE, as well as to enhance the cooperation between national governments, non-Party stakeholders and organizations, experts and companies within and outside NRW in addressing climate change.

-The informal virtual networking meeting will be organised as an online event and structured as follows:
+The informal virtual networking meeting was organised as an online event and structured as follows:

-• Day one will showcase successful examples of resource mobilisation for ACE from countries in various regions.
+• Day one: used to showcase successful projects and examples of approaches to mobilizing resources for ACE from different regions.

 Agenda